 Baked potatoes are a perfect side dish to any meal.

-Throw them in around the meat, and you’ll have a classic and filling smoked side dish!
+Throw them on the grill with your meat, and you’ll have a classic and filling smoked side dish!
+That’s what makes them so great on the grill.

+The best part is that it takes next to no time to prepare.
 Smoked baked potatoes are a great way to dress up an already great classic.
 And, the filling options are limitless!

 This smoked potato recipe is sure to become a favorite.
 It’s extremely easy to throw together with 3-4 ingredients.